 Traverse Down Le Massif de Charlevoix

-Skiing, snowboarding and extreme sledding are a few of the ways to get down the 52 trails and glades over 407 suitable ski acres at La Massif de Charlevoix.
+Skiing, snowboarding, and extreme sledding are a few of the ways to get down the 52 trails and glades over 407 suitable ski acres at La Massif de Charlevoix.
 Featuring the highest vertical drop in Eastern Canada at 2,526 feet, the mountain was purchased by former Cirque du Soleil President Daniel Gauthier, who has invested heavily in the property throughout the years.
 One of the few ski resorts that can be accessed from the summit or the bottom of the mountain, you will be pleasantly surprised at the cafeterias.
-Lead by Chef Guy Bessone and his team, no greasy, fried foods are available here, only chef-made, fresh items like wood fired pizza, hearty pastas, vegetarian options, and daily specials.
+Lead by Chef Guy Bessone and his team, no greasy, fried foods are available here, only chef-made, fresh items like wood-fired pizza, hearty plates of pasta, vegetarian options, and daily specials.